dbailey00/NLP-Classification-with-Reddit/README.md

-# Project 3 - NLP Classification with Reddit Posts
+# NLP Classification with Reddit Posts

 ## Problem Statement
 - Using Reddit API to collect posts from two subreddits (r/Rockets and r/NBA).